 An incorrect story about the assault on game scout Tivani appeared in Colin Saunders 2006 book Gonarezhou A Place For Elephant.
 In it, the author writes that the notorious ivory poacher Shadreck (later romanticised in a book by ex Gonarezhou warden Ron Thompson) attacked a Chipinda Pools game scout Tiwone, on an island in the Sabi River.
 Shadreck reputedly then covered the game scout with grass and set him on fire.
 The injured game scout’s unnamed patrol partner purportedly then ran to Chipinda Pools where the senior ranger rallied his men.

-Colin's version differs considerably from the true events which I’ve described in the above narrative, and is somewhat lacking in facts.
-I’m not sure where he got his information from, however, game scout Tivani was certainly not assaulted by the ivory poacher Shadreck at all.
+Saunders version differs considerably from the true events which I have described in the above narrative, and is somewhat lacking in facts.
+I am not sure where he got his information from, however, game scout Tivani was certainly not assaulted by the ivory poacher Shadreck at all.
 His assailant was a low-profile poacher called Tomaz, who lived on the east bank of the Sabi River.
 Granted, Tomaz already had about three previous convictions for poaching, but they were all for illegal gillnetting, and when he did hunt, he snared, or used a bow, and was normally accompanied by three or four dogs.